-Since credentialing is such an onerous process, it’s important to try to do as little duplicate work as possible.
+Since physician credentialing is such an onerous process, it’s important to try to do as little duplicate work as possible.
 Figure out how to use the opportunity to your advantage.
 Do two payers have identical applications?
 Are there state-to-state “reciprocity regulations” you can leverage?
 (If a physician is already credentialed by Anthem in one state, for example, it will be easier for them to get credentialed in another.)
 Or, can you use the information you’re collecting to complete any other necessary registrations for the new physician?
-Find out.
+These are all important questions to find out.

 6. Digitize Everything

-Making all supporting documents necessary for credentialing accessible electronically can greatly streamline the process.
-If a missing document is requested at the last minute, having an electronic copy readily available can eliminate a mad scramble to track down the physical document and sort out how to deliver it to where it needs to be (via fax, mail, scanning, etc).
+Making all the necessary supporting documents accessible electronically can facilitate the physician credentialing process.
+If a missing document is requested at the last minute, having an electronic copy readily available can eliminate a mad scramble to track down the physical document and sort out how to deliver it where it needs to be (via fax, mail, scanning, etc).

 7. Verify State Regulations